-Microsoft has released a new tool called as Windows Defender Offline Tool.
-While most other security tools remove malware after Windows has started they cannot remove some hard-to-remove malware like Rootkits, as they activate their malicious code before the Windows operating system starts.
+Microsoft has released a new tool called Windows Defender Offline Tool.
+While most other security tools remove malware after Windows has started, they cannot remove some hard-to-remove malware like Rootkits, as they activate their malicious code before the Windows operating system starts.

 Windows Defender Offline can be saved to removable media like a CD, DVD, or USB drive and can be booted from it to start the scan.

 Sometimes, malware or potentially unwanted software install themselves on your PC, when you are installing some software or when you visit unsavory websites on the Internet.
 Windows Defender Offline can help remove such hard to find malicious programs.
 Armed with definition files, Windows Defender Offline can detect such malicious and potentially unwanted software, and then notify you of the risks.